ha7ilm/csdr/README.md

 #### Testbench

 `csdr` was tested with GNU Radio Companion flowgraphs.
 These flowgraphs are available under the directory `grc_tests`, and they require the <a href="https://github.com/simonyiszk/gr-ha5kfu">gr-ha5kfu</a> set of blocks for GNU Radio.

+## [sdr.js] (#sdr.js)

+*sdr.js* is *libcsdr* compiled to JavaScript code with *Emscripten*.
+Nowadays JavaScript runs quite fast in browsers, as all major browser vendors included JavaScript JIT machines into their product.
+You can find a <a href="https://kripken.github.io/mloc_emscripten_talk/cppcon.html">great introductory slideshow here</a> about *Emscripten*.

+The purpose of *sdr.js* is to make SDR DSP processing available in the web browser.
+However, it is not easy to use in production yet.
+By now, only those functions have wrappers that the front-end of OpenWebRX uses.

+To compile *sdr.js*, you will need <a href="http://emscripten.org/">emscripten</a>.
+(It turns out that *emscripten* is already included in Ubuntu repositories.)

+To install and build dependencies (for now, only FFTW3):

+	make emcc-get-deps

+To compile *sdr.js* (which will be created in the `sdr.js` subdirectory):

+	make emcc

+You can test *sdr.js* by opening *sdr.html*.
+It contains a test for *firdes_lowpass_f* for this time.

+To remove *sdr.js* and the compiled dependencies:

+	make emcc-clean

 ## [Licensing] (#licensing)